lscalese/journal-file-indexer/README.md

 (P)revious (Q)uit (N)ext (or <any other key>).
 ```

-If you perform a search (option 3 or 4), you can specify a filter in JSON Format.
+With the options 3 and 4 allow to perform a search, a filter in JSON format can be specifiy (optional), ex:

 ```
 Put your filter in JSON format, empty string allowed (see documentation for more details).